-As a clinician who has practiced in the Women's Health Clinic at Mayo Clinic for over 10 years and has evaluated and treated women with menopausal, hormonal and sexual health concerns, Stephanie S. Faubion, M.D., has a broad interest in women's health.
+As a clinician who has practiced in the Women's Health Clinic at Mayo Clinic for over 10 years and has evaluated and treated women with menopausal, hormonal and sexual health concerns, Stephanie S. Faubion, M.D., M.B.A., has a broad interest in women's health.
 Dr. Faubion's research encompasses sex- and gender-based differences in disease, menopause, hormone therapy, healthy aging, and sexual health and dysfunction in women.

 In her roles as the Penny and Bill George Director for Mayo Clinic's Center for Women's Health and medical director for The North American Menopause Society, Dr. Faubion is acutely aware of the need to improve the evidence base for medical practice.
 Her role in the research community is guided by the need to develop research strategies that will improve the clinical practice.
 Thus, research questions come directly from the clinical dilemmas faced every day in medical practice.

 In order to expand an evidence-based practice, Dr. Faubion's research group has developed a clinical database: the Data Registry on Experiences of Aging, Menopause and Sexuality (DREAMS).
 This database, developed in 2005, already has extensive longitudinal data with over 7,000 patients and has facilitated multiple research projects.
 In this context, Dr. Faubion has encouraged and directed strong research collaborations with established clinical and basic science researchers within the institution.